christiansalvatore/medicalimaging-bigdata/1__matlab-and-medicalimages/readme.md

-The first practical session will cover the introduction to Matlab and the first steps in working with medical images.
+_Introduction to Matlab: working with medical images_